relaton/relaton-py/docs/glossary.rst

        - A primary identifier is expected to be universally unique to this resource.

-       This service displays primary identifiers without identifier types, as types tend to be self-explanatory.

        The :data:`~relaton.models.bibdata.DocID.id` value of a primary identifier uses format more or less similar to NIST’s PubID (possibly the only strongly standardized identifier format).